-The Tree Toppers are a minimalist high-top sneaker that reminds me of a lot of the high-top Converse sneakers.
+The Tree Toppers are minimalist high-top sneakers that remind me of a lot of the high-top Converse sneakers.
 These are made from Allbirds’ eucalyptus tree fiber so they’re breathable.
-The soles and arch support on these are similar to the Wool Pipers so don’t expect as much “cushion” as the Runners or Dashers — but they’re still comfortable.
+The soles and arch support on these are similar to the Wool Pipers so don’t expect as much “cushion” as the Runners or Dashers—but they’re still comfortable.

 Other Allbirds Models

 Allbirds also has a few very minimalist shoes that are basically flats or house shoes.
 I haven’t tried any of these so I can’t comment on them but I figured I’d list them here anyway.

 - Wool Loungers: A minimalist slip-on made from merino wool available for men and women.